 Be specific when outlining information in the letter.
 When stating accomplishments and experiences, use statistical data to illustrate to describe the relevance of the information.

-As much as writing a cover letter is time-consuming, avoid reusing a cover letter.
-Create a different cover letter personalized to suit the company you are applying to.
+As much as writing a cover letter is time-consuming, avoid reusing it.
+Create a different cover letter personalised to suit the company you are applying to.
 Information can be the same, but it does not have to be replicated word for word.

 Quantify your skills